Mc-s-Code-Dojo/setup-env/README.md

 Run : `cat write_42.c`.

 Don't worry if you don't understand what's going on for now, this is only to test if everything is set up properly.

+### Compiling your code

+To be able to run a program your wrote, you need to transform it to something your computer can understand.
+This is what we call compiling.

+In C, you will very often use [gcc](https://gcc.gnu.org/).

+Basically what the compiler does is read your code file, check if the syntax is correct, parse it and then outputs a binary file (0s and 1s) that the computer can execute.

+To install gcc on Ubuntu, I believe you need to run : `sudo apt install gcc`.

 Once you're done with editing your program, let's compile it and see if it runs.